tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLS messages MAY be fragmented into multiple DTLS records.
 Each DTLS record MUST fit within a single datagram.
-In order to avoid IP fragmentation, clients of the DTLS record layer SHOULD attempt to size records so that they fit within any Path MTU estimates obtained from the record layer.
+In order to avoid IP fragmentation, clients of the DTLS record layer SHOULD attempt to size records so that they fit within any Path MTU (PMTU) estimates obtained from the record layer.
 For more information about PMTU issues see {{pmtu-issues}}.